 2014.
 Three more design workshops took place as the architect, project manager and members worked together to plan our community.
 We also worked with the District of Sooke to obtain approval of of our development permit, and to dedicate parkland to the town for an eventual extension of the waterfront walkway that currently ends at Rotary Pier.

 The Royal Roads University course, “Aging Well in Community,” was offered in January and September in Harbourside’s common house, and in April on the RRU campus.
 By May, we had 28 equity member households.

 A Groundbreaking Ceremony in September heralded the start of construction the following month.
 Soon the trucks from Cat’s Eye, a local civil contractor, were a familiar site on Hwy 14 in Sooke.
 Campbell Construction oversaw everything.

 By October, just as construction began, the last households joined.
 It felt great to rest from building membership complete and start building buildings.

-We are delighted that Harbourside has been able to meet the ambitious timeline that Ronaye laid out for us our “Getting it Built” workshop in Feb 2012.
+We are delighted that Harbourside was able to meet the ambitious timeline that Ronaye proposed at our “Getting it Built” workshop in Feb 2012.
 Her skills let us all sleep at night!

 The Cost.
 At this point cohousing is not subsidized in Canada.
 Participants are people who can afford to buy their own home.
 The cost is approximately 20% below market for one deed-restricted unit and approximately market rate for the other units.
-(Savings that arise from the members being their own, not-for-profit developer are offset by sharing the cost of a large common house.)
+(Savings that arise from the members being their own, not-for-profit developer are offset by sharing the cost of a large common house and building to a higher/greener standard than conventional developments.)
 With the help of their professional team, the members of the group establish size, quality and cost guidelines for the project.